mediaprophet/init-draft-standards-wip/README.md

 ### Reality 'check' Tech

 IF These works are done properly, then the outcome should be that in MOST cases, people are able to better understand the provonance and history of how things come about.
 This is important for the protection of human rights in society, socioeconomically, and in relation to the peacefeul resolution of disputes, in courts of law, as is amongst the many implications.
 As such, the focus is on the definition of apparatus that provides these qualities, which should therefore act as to clarify the truer nature of ourselves and the world around us; at the macroscopic and microscopic levels, et. al.

+## MODE OF WORK: Web Civics
+These efforts are undertaken as an individual who whilst retaining rights (as least, in theory), has been undertaking works over many years in a manner that has a constituency whereby the intended purpose is about efforts for the betterment of our humanity, works to bring-effect and/or bring-about, fundamental requirements needed for all persons as a matter of human rights and/or humanitarian intents, purposes and ideally therefore also, consequences...
+Akin to the structure of W3C historically, Web Civics is in-effect an unincorporated activity where persons may employ works undertaken in relation to these pursuits and criteria - on fair terms.
+Whereas the [license for json](https://www.json.org/license.html) states 'The Software shall be used for Good, not Evil.' considerations in relation to web civics, is not dissimilar.
+An on-going problem with works relating to 'web civics' has been that the means to support and keep safe people doing works that relate to the ideals of these sorts of 'web' based 'civics' or humanitarian activities, has not been sufficient. the consequences have been very poor, particularly for some who irraspective of whether involved with 'web civics' specifically, are no longer with us.

+The means to address these problems is sought by way of forming solutions to ensure people are paid fairly (not in perpetuity) for useful works, as has historically been the case for persons - prior to digital transformation & digital slavery related issues that have become - problematic, at large...  the means to achieve these sorts of outcomes still, sadly, appears non-trivial.  as such, the nature of 'fair terms' vs. that of 'endured costs' worn by those who seek a better future for us all, becomes an implied dynamic, the nature of which, is hoped to be better influenced for the betterment of all, into the future.
+Yet, if the work has already been done in a manner that is 'fit for purpose', its kinda pointless - to go seek to do it again.

 ## AUTHOR NOTE
 Historical works have been undertaken in difficult circumstances.
 In what was already difficult cirumstances, The ramifications of 'covid' and my choice not to support the global deployment of 'vaccine passports' has led to serious harm and impairment, including but no exclusive to significant harms via applied policies resulting in an inability to access otherwise necessary healthcare, associated with infection and chronic pain over years, whilst said to be 'on waiting lists' and/or similar.
 As such, my ability to do better, has been impaired.
 Best efforts are being made, in difficult circumstances, whilst having managed to survive and improve to some-degree thereby enabling me to concentrate enough to do these works as illustrated.
 Support, Humanitarianly focused expertise and resources are sought to assist with the development of these works towards 'fit for purpose' outcomes; whether or not, i continue to be able to do so to any degree and/or if at all.